IMEF-FEMI/marginfi-v2/guides/BANKRUPTCY.md

 ### What Happens if it Doesn't Run?

 If Bankruptcy isn't executed on a bankrupt user, then remaining depositors can never withdraw the whole balance in the bank.
 The last few depositors who try to withdraw will find there are not enough funds - proportional to the liabilities held by bankrupt users.

-### When Does This Matter?

-Bankruptcy is very rare in the main pool.
-Almost all bankruptcies occur in Arena, where riskier assets tend to have extremely volatile moves.